adrian-willow/random_visual_novel/README.md

 This project was created using Ren'Py, which is mostly covered by The MIT License.

 For more information check the licenses folder.

+# source_code
+A link to the Source Code is located in the source_code folder.